 The African Union Youth Volunteer Corp (AU-YVC) is a continental development program that recruits and works with young professionals to work as volunteers from across Africa and the Diaspora.
 It brings young people together to share skills, knowledge, and innovation to build a more integrated continent and strengthen Africa’s position in the globalized world.
 The AU-YVC concept is in line with the African Youth Charter, as well as the Decision of the AU Summit in Assembly/AU/Dec.274(XVI) January 2010, Decision EX.CL/Dec.
 566(XVII), February 2009 and Decision EX.CL 292 (IX), July 2006. .

 The AUC seeks to promote the establishment and harmonization of youth volunteer initiatives and schemes at Member State, Regional Economic Community and Continental levels.
-In line with the AU’s vision of an integrated, prosperous and peaceful continent, volunteer schemes at national levels need to feed into sub-regional programs which in turn feed into continental initiatives.
-AU-YVC was officially launched on the 3rd of December 2010 in Abuja, Nigeria, in the presence of H.E the President of the Federal Republic of Nigeria, Ministers of Youth from across Africa, high level AU officials, Partners, volunteer organizations and Africa’s young people at large.
+In line with the AU’s vision of an integrated, prosperous and peaceful continent, volunteer schemes at national levels need to feed into sub-regional programs, which in turn feed into continental initiatives.
+AU-YVC was officially launched on the 3rd of December 2010 in Abuja, Nigeria, in the presence of H.E the President of the Federal Republic of Nigeria, Ministers of Youth from across Africa, high level AU officials, partners, volunteer organizations and Africa’s young people at large.
 Since its launch, the AU-YVC has recruited and trained 200 young professionals and deployed more than 115 professionals to various Member States.
 Deployment consists of the following major sub-processes: Application, Sorting and Selection, Training and Deployment.
 Since its launch, five AU-YVC trainings have been organized.